ibm-cloud-docs/text-to-speech/http.md

 -   The `GET /v1/synthesize` method accepts the text to be synthesized via its required `text` query parameter.
 -   The `POST /v1/synthesize` method accepts the text to be synthesized via a JSON construct in the required body of the request.

-Both versions of the method accept a maximum of 5 KB of input text; for more information, see [Specifying input text](#input).
+Both versions of the method accept a maximum of 5 KB of input text.
+For more information, see [Specifying input text](#input).
 The two versions of the `/v1/synthesize` method have the following parameters in common:

 <table>
   <caption>Table 1.
 Parameters of the <code>/v1/synthesize</code>